Date of Degree

 This exploratory research concentrates on "locating" Hollywood in a discussion that seeks to capture the invisible complexity of a map that is both literal and imagined: a "place" made up of social and economic networks, marked spaces, and historical connections to a literal landscape.
 The research suggests that Hollywood is perceived to be a community and, that community membership is defined by work and co-constructed through a dynamic of insider/outsider interaction.
 An individual's relationship to, and perception of, the Hollywood community is heavily influenced by her position as well by discursive tropes of Hollywood recognized by "insiders".
 The presentation of data is organized around examples that index Hollywood, in particular for "insiders": Hollywood-speak, time as it is perceived in the setting of Hollywood, and the material culture that is locally called "S.W.A.G.".
 The idea of Hollywood -- whether as an industry, an institution, or a myth -- has proven its staying-power over time, so too has the idea of Community.
 Both may prove to be intangible with the specifics up for debate among scholars, but both can also be expected to remain in public discourse and popular imagination for a long time to come.

 Community, Contemporary United States, Ethnography, Feminist Anthropology, Hollywood, Performance

 Copyright 2010 Sarah Sachiko Ono

 Ono, Sarah Sachiko.
-"From Redfield To Redford: Hollywood and understandings of contemporary American community." dissertation, University of Iowa, 2010.
+"From Redfield To Redford: Hollywood and understandings of contemporary American community."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.